-The presence of Escherichia coli (E. coli) in river and seawater may cause different levels of infections, and constitutes a risk to public health.
-In this study, water samples were collected from 15 sites along the Kelantan River, estuaries and its adjacent coastal waters to investigate the prevalent and diversity of E. coli.
-Membrane filtration technique was used to enumerate.
-E. coli and phylogenetic grouping was performed using triplex PCR.
-E. coli abundance ranged from 3.1 × 10 to 1.6 × 105 CFU 100 mL−1, and total suspended solids correlated significantly with E. coli abundance (r2 = 0.165, p < 0.001) and rainfall (r2 = 0.342, p < 0.001).
-Phylogenetic group B1 and A (59.4%) were the most prevalent whereas groups B2 and D were least abundant.
-The higher abundance of phylogenetic group D at upstream sites of Kelantan River suggested fecal contamination mainly of animal origin.
-Canonical-correlation analysis showed phylogenetic group B2 Phylogenetic groups A and D were greater in waters with higher inorganic nutrients e.g. NH4, NO2 and NO3 whereas phylogenetic group B1 appeared to have better salinity tolerance amongst phylogenetic groups.
+The presence of Escherichia coli in river and sea water may cause different levels of infections and constitutes a risk to public health.
+In this study, water samples were collected from 15 sites along the Kelantan River, estuaries and its adjacent coastal waters to investigate the prevalence and diversity of E. coli.
+A membrane filtration technique was used to enumerate E. coli and phylogenetic grouping was performed using triplex polymerase chain reaction.
+E. coli abundance ranged from 3.1 × 10 to 1.6 × 105 colony forming units 100 mL−1, and total suspended solids correlated significantly with E. coli abundance (r2 = 0.165, p < 0.001) and rainfall (r2 = 0.342, p < 0.001).
+Phylogenetic group B1 and A (59.4%) were the most prevalent, whereas groups B2 and D were least abundant.
+The higher abundance of phylogenetic group D at upstream sites of the Kelantan River suggested fecal contamination mainly of animal origin.
+Canonical-correlation analysis showed phylogenetic group B2, and phylogenetic groups A and D were greater in waters with higher inorganic nutrients (e.g. NH4, NO2 and NO3), whereas phylogenetic group B1 appeared to have better salinity tolerance between phylogenetic groups.